Tommye-K. Mayer, Author

 Faces

 What if you were to awaken finding yourself in a stark institutional room with all the trappings of a St. Elsewhere set.
-Last you were sure of, you were on your way to work, driving the same route you'd driven every day of the week, more than fifty weeks a year for what?
+Last you were sure, you were on your way to work, driving the same route you'd driven every day of the week, more than fifty weeks a year for what?
 Two and a half years.

 What if you were lying there, sort of watching and idly wondering about this woman occupying herself by straightening cards on the windowsill and arranging flowers in their vases.